nabu-platform/glue/README.md

 doSomething()
 ```

+#### Testcase

+The `@testcase` annotation can be at the script level to indicate that a script should be picked up by gluet (the test runner).
+Gluet can be run by jenkins and will simply execute all the scripts on its path with this annotation.

 ### Script annotations

-All annotations before the **first line of code** are interpreted as script level annotations.
+All annotations before the **first line of code** (or an empty line) are interpreted as script level annotations.
 These can be things like "@deprecated" or "@tag" which can later be used to group scripts by descriptive tags.
 Keep in mind that this also means you can't actually set annotations on the first line of code.

 ## Method Calls